perpetual-motion/lax-typescript/README.md

 ```

 ## Notes
-   lax-typescript uses the syntax from typescript with two changes:,
+   lax-typescript uses the syntax from typescript with two changes:

       - doesn't bother to validate typings
       - provides transparent usage of require for .ts files